 The 2019 Coronavirus, or COVID-19 virus, is an infectious disease similar to the cold.
 It travels in droplets when you cough and sneeze, and in other body fluids.
-Personal hygiene is the best prevention.
+Vaccination is the best means of prevention.

 Wash your hands with soap and water for at least 20 seconds after using the bathroom; before eating and touching your any part of your face; and after blowing your nose, coughing or sneezing.
 Hand washing is still the best way to prevent getting sick.